unegma/unegma-legal/lib/legal-docs/terms-unegmadigital.md

 ### c.
 Liabilities

 i.
-Limitations: Unegma isn’t responsible for any indirect, special, or incidental damages.
+Limitations: Unegma will not be held responsible for any indirect, special, or incidental damages.
 Our total liability for any claim is limited to the amount you’ve paid under this Agreement.

 ### d.
 Force Majeure